Have you tried any of the Peloton strength training classes yet? If not, you’re missing out.

 Who teaches resistance band strength classes?

-Meanwhile, there are just a handful of resistance band workout classes with Andy Speer, Chase Tucker and Hannah Corbin.
+Meanwhile, there are just a handful of resistance band workout classes with just two Peloton instructors.
+They are Andy Speer and Hannah Corbin.
 The workouts focus on upper body, lower body, full body and core.

 Where to buy weights and resistance bands for Peloton strength classes